dominikszopa/fundraising-website/README.md

 ### Local installation

-1. (optional) Create and activate a [virtualenv](https://virtualenv.pypa.io/) to have an isolated environment (you may want to use [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/)).
+1. Install poetry

+   `pip install poetry`

-2. Clone this repository:
+1. Clone this repository:

    `git clone https://github.com/dominikszopa/fundraising.git`
-   `cd fundraising-website`
+   `cd fundraising`

-3. Install dependencies:
+1. Install dependencies:

-   `pip install -r requirements.txt`
+   `poetry install`

+1. Activate the virtual environment

+   `poetry shell`

-4. Copy .env.example to .env:
+1. Copy .env.example to .env:

    `cp .env.example .env`

-5. Edit .env and add a SECRET_KEY value, a long (32 chars or more) random string.
+1. Edit .env and add a SECRET_KEY value, a long (32 chars or more) random string.

-6. Create a database:
+1. Create a database:

    `python3 ./manage.py migrate`

-7. Create a superuser - please use a strong password:
+1. Create a superuser - please use a strong password:

    `python3 ./manage.py createsuperuser`

-8. Load test data into the database from fixtures:
+1. Load test data into the database from fixtures:

    `python3 ./manage.py loaddata startingdata`

-9. If everything installed, you should be able to start the Django development server:
+1. If everything installed, you should be able to start the Django development server:

    `python3 ./manage.py runserver localhost:8000`

-10. You can browse to [http://localhost:8000/team_fundraising/](http://localhost:8000/team_fundraising/)
+1. You can browse to [http://localhost:8000/team_fundraising/](http://localhost:8000/team_fundraising/)

 ### Email